azajay08/Corewar/README.md

 ```
 </details>

+### Labels
-`Labels` are used as reference to the specific `statement` that follows it immediately.
+`Labels` are used as a reference to the specific `statement` that follows it immediately.
 A `statement` does not have to be on the same line to be linked to the `label`.
 The `label` itself as a name means nothing to the program, they are named for readability.
 If a `label` is called as an argument, it represents a value.
 That value is the number of bytes between the beginning of the line in which the call is made from, and the beginning of the line in which the `label` is on.
 The name of the `label` can only consist of these characters `abcdefghijklmnopqrstuvwxyz_0123456789`.
 A `label` will end with the `LABEL_CHAR` - `:`.

 <details>
 <summary>Example</summary>